stronnag/bbl2kml/README.md

 ## Overview

-Generate annotated KML/KMZ files from inav blackbox logs and OpenTX log files (inav S.Port telemetry).
+A suite of tools to generate annotated KML/KMZ files (and other data) from inav blackbox logs and OpenTX log files (inav S.Port telemetry).

 * flightlog2kml - Generates KML/Z file(s) from Blackbox log(s) and OpenTX (OTX) logs
 * mission2kml - Generate KML file from inav mission files (and other formats)
 * fl2mqtt - Generates MQTT data to stimulate the on-line Ground Control Station [BulletGCSS](https://bulletgcss.fpvsampa.com/)
-* fl2ltm - If fl2mqtt is installed (typically by hard or soft link) as `fl2ltm` is generates LTM  (inav's Lightweight Telemetry).
+* fl2ltm - If fl2mqtt is installed (typically by hard or soft link) as `fl2ltm` it generates LTM  (inav's Lightweight Telemetry).
 This is primarily for use by [mwp](https://github.com/stronnag/mwptools/) as a unified replay tool for Blackbox and Opentx logs.

 ```
- flightlog2kml --help
+$ flightlog2kml --help
 Usage of flightlog2kml [options] file...
   -dms
     	Show positions as DD:MM:SS.s (vice decimal degrees) (default true)